Blockchain Meets COVID-19: A Framework for Contact Information Sharing and Risk Notification System: System Challenges

 \subsection{Minimum Operating Cost Optimization}

-Operating cost is another important problem we consider.
-Reasonable operating costs determine that our system can serve users stably, and support its operation for a long time.
+Operating cost is the focus of the challenges.
+We expect that while the system is scaled up, the operating cost is still minimized in our proposed design.
+The following section will present how our design provides a practical and reasonable solution for this challenge.

-The operating cost in the system is measured by the Ethereum gas\cite{Ethereum_Yellow_Paper}, which includes the following five influencing factors: location-based and Bluetooth-based contact tracing services, Health tracing service, the setup and operation of smart contracts.
-We will explain all these services and components in the next section.
-Since the blockchain decentralized structure, users can query their local blockchain database without consuming gas and we do not include the cost of the database in the operating cost calculation.
-We consider the number of users and requests have a polynomial relationship with the cost of three tracing services.
-The setup cost of a smart contract is fixed, but its operating costs will increase with the increase of users.
+The system's operating cost is the total amount of Ethereum gas\cite{Ethereum_Yellow_Paper} used in all four layers.
+It measures the following four factors: location-based and Bluetooth-based contact tracing services, smart contract setup, and general operations in smart contracts.
+The cost of querying a database is not considered because users could interact with their local synchronized database\cite{dinh2018untangling}.
+Therefore, the challenge lies in whether the overhead of the two tracing services is within an acceptable range during operation and whether the maintenance of smart contracts will increase costs.

+We assume that the number of users has a polynomial relationship with requests through two tracing services.
+The setup cost of a smart contract is fixed, but its operating costs will increase with increased users.
 So we have the following cost formula:

-where $\mathtt{Loc}$ represents location-based contact tracing service, $\mathtt{Bt}$ represents Bluetooth-based contact tracing service, $\mathtt{Heal}$ represents health tracing service, and $\mathtt{Op}$ represents all the operations in the smart contracts like adding a user check-in and getting a location infection status.
-We define $\mathtt{\lambda}$ to be the transition function to calculate the cost combined by the four factors.
+where $\mathtt{Loc}$ represents operation cost in location-based contact tracing service, $\mathtt{Bt}$ represents cost in Bluetooth-based service, and $\mathtt{\lambda}$ is the transition function to calculate the cost combined by these three factors.

-Then, we measure the average and variance values of the operating cost, which represent the system's stability in an optimal condition.
-Here are the formulas when the system has five factors at minimal cost:
+Then, we quantify the average and variance values of the operating cost, representing the system's stability and expectation in optimal local conditions.
+So, we have the formulas when the system has three factors at minimal cost:

-Therefore, we can provide the optimal arguments with a minimal system cost, which is shown as:
+Therefore, we can calculate the optimal arguments with a minimal system cost:

-where we introduce penalty function $\zeta$ to adjust five arguments and get the global optimal sets for the cost calculation.
+where we introduce the penalty function $\zeta$ to adjust average and variance values for optimal arguments.